DataDog/logs-psa/POCs/rehydrate/README.md

 # Lambda Function

+**THIS METHOD IS OUTDATED -- THE LATEST WORKING CODE EXISTS ONLY IN `dd-rehydrate-past.py` AND YOU WILL NEED TO ADAPT THAT CODE TO THE LAMBDA CODE IF YOU WANT THIS TO WORK**

 ## Negative Attributes of this method

 1. Double charged for logs in Datadog: Once for API Submission, Once for rehydration using original timestamp.